ApptuitAI/apptuit-py/README.md

     ```
 The spaces after the comma and colon are optional.

+**Note**: Support for these variable has been added in the development version of apptuit-py and is not available
+in any of the released versions.

 ### Sending data

 There are two ways of sending the data to Apptuit.
 First is to use the `ApptuitReporter`